 Why should software engineers care about product success?

-Who is a product engineer?
+How are products created, and what is a product engineer?

 The product creation process includes three main parts.